Yasushi Adachi

-Yasushi Adachi (足立康史, 14 October 1965) is Japanese politician and activist who is a member of the Nippon Ishin no Kai (Japan Innovation Party).
-He has served as a member of the House of Representatives, having been elected three times—in 2012, 2014, and 2021.
+Yasushi Adachi (足立康史; born 14 October 1965) is Japanese politician, and a member of the Democratic Party for the People.
+He is currently serving as a member of the House of Councilors, and has served as a member of the House of Representatives, having been elected three times—in 2012, 2014, and 2021.

 After the 2021 House of Representatives election, Adachi was appointed by co-party leader Baba Nobuyuki as Chairperson of the Diet Caucus Policy Affairs Research Council, effectively making him the leader of all policy affairs within the party.
 Adachi advocates for making free education a constitutional right, arguing that it could help slow the decline in birthrate.

 Early life

 Yasushi Adachi was born in Izumiotsu, Osaka Prefecture and grew up in Ibaraki, Osaka Prefecture.
 After graduating from Osaka Ibaraki High School, he went on to Kyoto University, where he received both his Bachelor's and Master's degrees in Civil Engineering.
 In 1990, he joined the Ministry of International Trade and Industry (MITI).
 In 1998, he received his Master's degree in Public administration from Columbia University.
 In 2013, he retired from the Ministry after the Great East Japan Earthquake.